KarbonSource/linked-blog-starter-md/05 - Literature Notes/Phys 006/Chapters/202502071005 ch5 Applying Newton's Laws.md

 ![[Pasted image 20250208115534.png|600]]
 In the figure above, a box is at rest (equilibrium) under the action of its weight $\overrightarrow{w}$ and the upward normal force $\overrightarrow{n}$. the normal force is equal in magnitude to the weight (n = w) and is exerted on the box by floor.

 Then we gradually increase the tension (T) of the rope.
+The
 $$
 {f_{s}}\leq(f_{s})_{max}=\mu_{s}n
 $$